 This course is an introduction to basic sociological concepts and major contemporary sociological theories.
 Specific attention is given to the social impact of culture, socialization patterns, deviance, and social forces relating to stratification based upon socio-economic status, sex/gender, race/ethnicity, and education.
 Students will demonstrate the skills necessary to construct a social impact statement.
 Identify biases that influence thinking about sociological issues.
 Explain the core concepts and sociological theories.
 Articulate the respective arguments about the appropriate social policies that are advocated to alleviate or solve social problems.
+Develop basic research skills in the gathering of data about social impact statement, identify biases that influence thinking about should be able to demonstrate the skills necessary to construct a social impact statement, identify biases that influence thinking about social problems.
 Develop basic research skills in the gathering of data about social problems.
-Upon completion student should be able to demonstrate the skills necessary to construct a social impact statement, identify biases that influence thinking about sociological issues, explain the core concepts and sociological theory, articulate the respective arguments about the appropriate social policies that are advocated to alleviate or solve social problems and develop basic research skills in the gathering of data about social problems.
-(Dual Enrollment Credit)
+Upon completion student should be able to demonstrate the skills necessary to construct a social impact statement, identify biases that influence thinking about sociological issues, explain the core concepts and sociological theory, articulate the respective arguments about the appropriate social policies that are advocated to alleviate or solve social problems and develop basic research skills in the gathering of data about social problems and develop basic research skills in the gathering of data about social problems.